hypersoftdev/inappbilling/README.md

 ### Step 3

-Declare BillingManger Variable, "this" should be the reference of an activity.
+Declare BillingManger Variable, "this" can be an application context.

 also declare your original productId